-Next week at ITEXPO in Miami, FL, this discussion is going to be taken to the next level as one of the conferences collocated with ITEXPO is VIPeering – an event focusing on voice peering or the carrier neutral concept of allowing IP communications providers to interconnect directly with one another.
+Next week at ITEXPO in Miami, Fla., this discussion is going to be taken to the next level at one of the conferences collocated with ITEXPO, VIPeering – an event focusing on voice peering or the carrier neutral concept of allowing IP communications providers to interconnect directly with one another.
 Will this Verizon news cause major problems for the peering market?
-Will AT&T and Verizon now get in a bidding war to pick up other carrier neutral facilities?
+Will Google, AT&T and Verizon now get in a bidding war to pick up other carrier neutral facilities?
 There will likely also be discussion of this transaction at the Regulatory 2.0 event next week which counts Google and AT&T as sponsors.

 One transaction can have tremendous ramifications and the entire broadband market may have been shaken up with this news.
 How will it deal with this new reality and will this move radically alter how Google, Facebook and Microsoft get to their customers online?

 I just can’t wait for ITEXPO to hear what the industry thinks.